Topsail Fall Surf and Pier Challenge FAQs

 8. Can we drive on the beach in North Topsail?
 How do I find out information about camping, tents, fires, alcohol, and bathrooms for North Topsail?

 Yes, but every vehicle entering the North Topsail Beach 4×4 Permissible Driving Area must obtain an access pass.
-Day passes can be purchased at the pay stations located near Town Hall and the permissible driving area.
-Permits are also available online and can be obtained from www.ntbnc.org.
+Day passes can be purchased at the pay stations located near the permissible driving area or online at www.northtopsail.pmreserve.com.
 Call (910) 328-1349 or visit www.ntbnc.org for more information on driving, camping, and amenities.

 9. Can we drive on the beach in Topsail Beach?
 How do I find out information about camping, tents, fires, alcohol, and bathrooms for Topsail Beach?